hejc/bind9/doc/arm/reference.rst

    absolute path, and *must* be writable by the effective user ID of the ``named`` process.

+   Note that the options takes effect only at the time parsing the configuration option, so if you are including other files before or after specifying the new ``directory``, you must make sure the ``directory`` option is listed before any other directive (like ``include``) that can work with relative files.
+The safest way to include files is to use absolute file names.

 ``dnstap``
    ``dnstap`` is a fast, flexible method for capturing and logging DNS traffic.
 Developed by Robert Edmonds at Farsight Security, Inc., and